 Stillness Touch details the evolution of biodynamics that has occurred at the Dynamic Stillness School over the last 20 years, and it thoroughly outlines how to offer Stillness Touch as a Post Biodynamic Practice for the Evolution of Consciousness.

-However, as pointed out in Stillness, life manifests in the white-hot polarity between the dynamic tension of opposites, so there is a shadow side to biodynamic cranial.
-Do we recognize and look at it straight in the eye?
-Namely, the practice of "biodynamics" that orients to the nervous system without actual living contact with the Breath of Life.
+However, as pointed out in STILLNESS, life manifests in the white-hot polarity between the dynamic tension of opposites, so there is a shadow side to a biodynamic cranial practice.
+Do we recognize and look straight in the eye that there is a practice of "biodynamics" that orients to the nervous system without an actual living contact with the Breath of Life?

 You can call it biodynamic if you want to, but without actual inner realization of the whole-body breathing tides, saying that is biodynamic is an empty phrase - a dead concept in your mind.

 when stillness pervades your whole inner body space and emanates primary respiration of the Breath of Life,

 which is the potency that awakens in you a living force that evolves your consciousness.

 Evolution of Consciousness

 A profound evolutionary journey begins the instant stillness pervades your whole inner body space: Stillness inwardly ignites life as a whole-body primary respiration, known as the fluid tide, that will expand your consciousness until you realize the vast global luminescence of long tide.